Personality psychology is a branch of psychology that focuses on understanding different aspects of human personality.

 Trait Theory

 Trait theories of personality suggest that personality comprises several different traits or broad dispositions.
-There have been many different trait theories, but one of the most widely accepted today is the big 5 theory.
+There have been many different trait theories, but one of the most widely accepted today is the Big 5 theory.

-The big 5 theory suggests that personality is made up of five broad dimensions—agreeableness, conscientiousness, extroversion, neuroticism, and openness.
+The Big 5 theory suggests that personality is made up of five broad dimensions—agreeableness, conscientiousness, extroversion, neuroticism, and openness.
 Each of these traits is a continuum, so you can be either high, low, or somewhere in the middle on each trait.

 What’s Your Personality Type?

-There are a number of different ways to measure and assess personality.
 Some of these measurements are tests, inventories, and assessments that may be used for a variety of purposes.
 Sometimes these tests are used to help assess psychological disorders or for pre-employment screening.

 In other instances, these inventories are used to tell people more about what is known as their personality type.
 The idea of personality types is popular, but also somewhat controversial.
-Many of these personality typologies lack scientific support, while others are too simplistic to fully describe personality.
+Many personality typologies lack scientific support, while others are too simplistic to fully describe personality.

 Some of the most popular personality typologies include: